LukeRenton/free-email-domain-list/README.md

 ## Contributing

 Contributions are welcome!
-If you want to add or update any free email domains, feel free to submit a pull request.
+If you want to add or update any free email domains or include wrappers for any other languages, feel free to submit a pull request.

 ## License